Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 python3 scraper.py
 ```

-And choose your fare from the list (with numbers)!
+And choose the right one from the list (with numbers)!

 ## Output